Dobby233Liu/Sonic-1-2-2013-Decompilation/README.md

   * [Sonic 2 (Android, Via Google Play)](https://play.google.com/store/apps/details?id=com.sega.sonic2.runner&hl=en_AU&gl=US)
   * [Sonic 1 (Android, Via Amazon)](https://www.amazon.com.au/Sega-of-America-Sonic-Hedgehog/dp/B00D74DVKM)
   * [Sonic 2 (Android, Via Amazon)](https://www.amazon.com.au/Sega-of-America-Sonic-Hedgehog/dp/B00HAPRVWS)

+**Please support the original release of S1/S2 '13!**
+For the Forever version, you can do this by buying the ads removal IAP through the start menu.

 You don't need to be able to run them, you just need to extract the game assets from them.